Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

   --render-size 2048
 ```

-This mode uses the `HPC` display domain and runs the same
+This mode runs over a bounded `HPC` screen domain and sends the same rendered
 screen grid through:

 - the JHV `HPC` sampling path